-- the daily living component of Personal Independence Payment at either rate (pages 50 to 64)
+- the daily living component of Personal Independence Payment at either rate

-- the care component of Disability Living Allowance at the middle or higher rate (pages 65 to 68)
+- the care component of Disability Living Allowance at the middle or higher rate

-- Attendance Allowance (pages 69 to 76)
+- Attendance Allowance

 - Constant Attendance Allowance

 - Armed Forces Independence Payment.

 If the person you look after does not get any of these benefits, you may still be able to get Carer's Credit.
 You must fill in the care certificate part of the application form.
 It is important to get a health or social care professional to sign it.